-The steps container is designed specifically for “How-to” guides and technical tutorials.
-It transforms a standard Markdown ordered list into a polished, numbered vertical timeline with automatic spacing and visual emphasis.
+The steps container transforms a standard Markdown ordered list into a numbered vertical timeline.
+It is designed for technical tutorials and sequential how-to guides.

 ::: steps

-Run the `docmd init` command to scaffold your directory.
+Run `npx @docmd/core init` to scaffold your directory.

 2. **Author Content**